d-etienne/brain-games/README.md

 `make prod`

+To make all proper installations, run:

+'make dev_env'

 ## Project Goal & Description

 Goal: to assist students with developing and strengthing their cognitive abilities through playing mini-games that challenge and improve various cognitive skills.